 Preventing Rust and Corrosion

-While stainless steel is resistant, it’s not entirely immune to rust, especially if lower grades are used or if its protective chromium oxide layer is compromised.
+While stainless steel is resistant, it’s not entirely immune to rust, especially if lower grades are used or its protective chromium oxide layer is compromised.

 - Rinse Thoroughly: After washing dishes, ensure no food particles or harsh detergents remain on the rack.
 Rinse it thoroughly with clean water.